Rest to rise

-This comprehensive guide explains how that buildup happens and shows you six distinct forms of rest that reduce decision fatigue before it compounds.
+This comprehensive guide explains how that buildup happens and provides six distinct forms of rest that can reduce decision fatigue before it compounds.

 Discover 6 Forms of Rest That Reduce Decision Fatigue Before It Builds, and How to Build Them Into Your Day